 Here are just a few of the many business insights I've gleaned through the act of putting pen to paper and journaling in this particular notebook:

-- My ideal day happens when I give myself two hours worth of business development time.
+- My ideal day happens when I allow for two hours' worth of business development time.

-- To be the CEO of my company today, I must prioritize my health.
+- To be the CEO of my company, I must prioritize my health.

 - Writing blog posts is one of the business-building tasks I most enjoy.